lortordermur/mcserveme/README.md

 ![MCServeMe banner logo](mcserveme-banner-logo.png)

-## MCServeMe – the terminal based Minecraft Java server launcher
+## MCServeMe – MCJE server launcher for the terminal

 This is a text based yet easy to use server launcher for *nix systems.
 It has been tested on Linux so far, and chances are that it will run out of the box on macOS and *BSD.